Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Introduction

 Neutrino oscillation experiments measure the mass-squared difference associated with the solar sector, $\Delta m^2_{\rm sol}=m_2^2-m_1^2$, as well as the absolute value of atmospheric mass-squared difference $|\Delta m^2_{\rm atm}|=|m_3^2-m_1^2|$~\cite{ParticleDataGroup:2024cfk}.
 Determination of the sign of $\Delta m^2_{\rm atm}$ is one of the major goals of neutrino physics.
 This information can be used to set limits on the sum of neutrino masses, $\sum m_i \gtrsim 0.058\,{\rm eV}$, $i=1,2,3$ in the Normal Mass Ordering (NO) or $\sum m_i \gtrsim 0.1\,{\rm eV}$ in the Inverted Mass Ordering (IO)~\cite{ParticleDataGroup:2024cfk}.
 Beta decay experiments like KATRIN can set an upper limit on the quantity, $\sum_i\sqrt{|U_{ei}|^2 m_i^2}< 0.45\,{\rm eV}$ ($90\% $ confidence level)~\cite{Katrin:2024tvg}, where $U$ is the Pontecorvo–Maki–Nakagawa–Sakata mixing matrix.

 The tiny mass of neutrinos also plays a role in the evolution of large-scale structures in the universe and can affect cosmic background radiation, providing clues about the early universe.
 The sum of neutrino masses $(\sum_i m_i)$ is also a critical parameter for cosmological models, affecting dark matter and energy density estimations.
-In fact, observations of the Cosmic Microwave Background by PLANCK restricts the sum to be $\sum m_i<0.26\,{\rm eV}$ ~\cite{Planck:2018vyg}.
+In fact, observations of the Cosmic Microwave Background by PLANCK restrict the sum to be $\sum m_i<0.26\,{\rm eV}$ ~\cite{Planck:2018vyg}.
 Recent data on the Baryonic Acoustic Oscillations (BAO) released from the Dark Energy Spectroscopic Instrument (DESI), combined with the Cosmic Microwave Background (CMB) data from PLANCK, have set $\sum m_i< 0.072\,{\rm eV}$ with 95$\%$ C.L~\cite{DESI:2024mwx}.
 This stringent limit casts doubt on the IO of neutrinos, ruling it out at a significance level of around 3$\sigma$.
-Interestingly, the posterior probability distribution for $\sum m_i$ peaks near zero (and can go to negative values of $\sum m_i$ if positivity constraint is not imposed), \emph{suggesting potential mild inconsistencies even with the NO}~\cite{Craig:2024tky,Green:2024xbb,Naredo-Tuero:2024sgf}.
-In fact, more recently, by integrating DESI BAO and CMB results with data from Supernova Ia, gamma-ray bursts (GRB), and X-ray observations, an even tighter constraint of $\sum m_i < 0.043\,{\rm eV}$ at the $2\sigma$ C.L. has been established, thereby confirming the inconsistency~\cite{Wang:2024hen}.
+Interestingly, the posterior probability distribution for $\sum m_i$ peaks near zero (and can go to negative values of $\sum m_i$ if positivity constraint is not imposed), \emph{suggesting potential mild inconsistencies even with the NO}\footnote{However, see~Ref.~\cite{Naredo-Tuero:2024sgf,RoyChoudhury:2024wri} for detailed discussions of the underlying assumptions in the issue of the neutrino mass going to negative values.}~\cite{Craig:2024tky,Green:2024xbb}.
+In fact, more recently, by integrating DESI BAO and CMB results with data from Supernova Ia, gamma-ray bursts (GRB), and X-ray observations, an even tighter constraint of $\sum m_i < 0.043\,{\rm eV}$ at the $2\sigma$ C.L. has been established, thereby confirming the inconsistency~\cite{Wang:2024hen}, see also Ref.~\cite{Jiang:2024viw} for a more comprehensive analysis.